Jet launching from the Kerr black hole magnetosphere: An electrogeodesic approach: Jet launching in the vacuum Kerr monopole

-Let us first consider the north pole $\theta =0$ which corresponds to the idealized jet, i.e. to charged particles escaping to infinity along the rotation axis.
+Let us first consider the North pole $\theta =0$, which corresponds to the aligned jet, i.e. to charged particles escaping to infinity along the rotation axis.
 In this case, one finds